If you are anything like me, you probably have some venison in the freezer. The real problem is deciding how to prepare it.

 I suggest you have a digital thermometer to check the temperature easily.
 Just a few degrees off with venison can affect the moisture and tenderness of it.

-4) After the meat is done, pull it out from the grill, wrap it in foil and throw a towel over the top.
+4) After the meat has reached the recommended internal temperature, pull it out from the grill, wrap it in foil and throw a towel over the top.

 Don't cut or serve it yet.
 You have to let it rest for 20 minutes, so the juices reincorporate into it.